patricklity/CMS-Guide-Final/PromotionCodeReport.rst

     * - PIC
       - The Person In Charge for the Promotion Code
     * - Action
+      - - Download Not Yet Checkout List
+        - Download Order List
-      - Download Not Yet Checkout List/ Download Order List/ Download User Specific List of The Promotion Code
+        - Download User Specific List of The Promotion Code

 Advanced Search